rlavaee/BB-Tracer/README.md

 * record_func_entry: at the entry of functions
 * record_callsite: after every callsite
 * record_bb_entry: at the entry of each basic block

+Every basic block is identified by a uint64_t: [16bit for DSO hash, 32bit for function id, 16bit for basic block id]